-Over the weekend, on Saturday, September 8th, 2018, the 1st Annual Breathe for Bea Cornhole Tournament took place at the Ted Willams Camp in Lakeville, MA.
-Seasoned cornhole veterans, along with more casual players just looking to come out and support the cause, gathered to remember and the honor the life of Ashley “Bea” Briggs, as well to raise funds for the Breathe for Bea Foundation – funds that allow us to help make the lives of CF patients and families who are battling Cystic Fibrosis, a bit more manageable.
+This past weekend, on Saturday, September 7th, 2019, the 2nd Annual Breathe for Bea Cornhole Tournament took place at the Ted Willams Camp in Lakeville, MA, adjacent to the Loon Pond Lodge.
+Despite the looming threat of Hurricane Dorian, seasoned cornhole veterans, along with more casual players just looking to come out and support the cause, gathered to remember and the honor the life of Ashley Bea Briggs, as well to raise funds for the Breathe for Bea Foundation funds that allow us to help make the lives of CF patients and families who are battling Cystic Fibrosis, a bit more manageable.

-This past Saturday, August 18th, 2018, friends and family of Ashley “Bea” Briggs gathered for a great day of fun – and some competition – at the 2nd Annual Breathe for Bea Volleyball Tournament.
-Her incredible spirit and love for the game were both celebrated, and we were also able to raise some funds for the Foundation which will allow us to continue to help and support individuals and families affected by Cystic Fibrosis.
-Just like last year, team slots filled up quick and we had an amazing turnout, with many donning Ashley’s favorite color blue!
+This past Saturday, August 17th, 2019, friends and family of Ashley Bea Briggs got together for a day of fun and some competition at the 3rd Annual Breathe for Bea Volleyball Tournament.
+Ashley’s wonderful spirit and love for the game of volleyball were both celebrated, and the Foundation was also able to raise some funds which will allow us to continue to help and support individuals and families affected by Cystic Fibrosis.
+Just like last year, we had an amazing turnout with many donning Ashleys favorite color blue!

 This summer has been extremely busy for the Breathe for Bea Foundation!
 In addition to the Breathe for Bea scholarships we gave out to a handful of incredible and very deserving students back in late May, the Foundation has received – and fulfilled – a record number of requests for care packages recently.